-Paige has assisted in advising on jurisdiction and choice of law under both the European and Common Law regimes.
-She has experience in advising on the interactions between private international law and other areas of Chambers’ expertise such as insurance and personal injury.
+Paige has experience of advising and pleading in cases involving jurisdiction, choice of law and the impact of Brexit.
+She also is familiar with the interactions between private international law and other areas of Chambers’ expertise such as insurance and personal injury.

 Paige is regularly instructed to advise, plead and appear in a broad range of commercial matters, including insurance, insolvency, and general contractual disputes.
 Paige has also been instructed in multiple high value international arbitrations relating to disputes over exclusion of liability, subrogation, and breach of contract.

 Paige is frequently instructed in employment matters, including multi-day final hearings.
 She has experience of claims involving allegations of discrimination, workplace bullying and constructive dismissal.
 Paige also has a special interest in cases involving an overlap between employment law and personal injury, such as stress at work and harassment.